D3153/storefront-bakery/README.md

 ## Features
 ### The seller can ...
 1. Register, login, logout and authentication (these are not new features - they are given in class).
-2. Add and modify products for sale and track sales of these products (3 features). **(Delete products?)**
+2. Add/delete/modify products for sale and track sales of these products (3 features).
 3. Create and modify store profile (1 feature).
-4. View product purchases and mark them as shipped while adding tracking information (2 features). **(You are doing both in the same interaction, so this is one feature)**
+4. View product purchases and mark them as shipped while adding tracking information (1 features).
 5. View client service requests on sales and respond them (2 features).

 ### The user can ...